 Take those text-based chunks of content and your image-based chunks of content.
 Then choose your hashtags and tag people where appropriate.
 Then let the content mixing fly.
 You can get twenty combinations of social media posts from just five pieces of text and four images.

 Here’s an example of a variation from the Harvard Business Review.
 Notice how the introductory line of text changes, and how they’ve tagged people in one of the posts.

 2. Ask your coworkers to share your content.

 Send a quick email out to your team whenever you publish something.
 Include a couple of pre-formatted posts, and maybe even your social post combination file we just talked about.
-Ask them to add a line or two of their own commentary then share the content to one or two of their social media accounts.
+Ask them to add a line or two of their own commentary then share the content with one or two of their social media accounts.

 You might also want to ask their boss and your boss for some backup on this.
 Don’t forget to ask freelancers and remote team members, either.
 And ask your boss… and maybe even your boss’s boss.
 And ask some of those nice people in Sales.

 Just be sure to ask everyone to share something a little different about the new piece of content, particularly if they’ll be sharing on Twitter.
 Facebook and Instagram are less sensitive about duplicate content.